-The service of volunteers is recognized in the form of certificates and/or lapel pins presented to those who have completed the number of hours prescribed for such awards (see the VFW Volunteer Program manual for further details).
-VFW members who want to volunteer at a VA health care facility should contact the VFW Representative or VA Volunteer Service Program Manager at the VA health care facility of their choice.
+Volunteer services are recognized in the form of certificates and/or lapel pins presented to those who have completed the number of hours prescribed for such awards (see the VFW Volunteer Program manual for further details).
+VFW members who want to volunteer at a VA health care facility should contact the Department Chairperson, local VFW Representative or VA Volunteer Service Program Manager at the VA health care facility of their choice.